tobiasgrosser/islplot/README.rst

 islplot
 =======

-islplot is a library that generates illustrations (currently matplotlib) of integer sets and maps.
+islplot is a library that generates illustrations of integer sets and maps.
 It relies on `isl <repo.or.cz/w/isl.git>`_ to model the integer sets and uses the `islpy <https://pypi.python.org/pypi/islpy>`_ Python bindings.
+Plotting is performed with `matplotlib <http://matplotlib.org>`_.

 To get an impression of islplot have a look at the `examples <http://nbviewer.ipython.org/github/tobig/islplot/blob/master/notebooks/islplot-examples.ipynb>`_.

 License: MIT (see `LICENSE.txt <https://github.com/tobig/islplot/blob/master/LICENSE.txt>`_)